olinml2024/olinml2024.github.io/assignments/assignment15/assignment15.markdown

 {% include problem.html problem=problem solution=sol %}

 {% capture problem %}
 Calculate the output from the following filter by hand (calculator fine).
+There is no padding for the image.

 Filter:
 $$